Keiko Fujimori declared winner of razor-edge Peru presidential election

 What each outlet emphasizes

-- CNN: focuses on the razor-edge nature and the declaration of the winner
+- CNN: emphasizes the 'razor-edge' nature of the Peru election

-- BBC: emphasizes the declaration weeks after the vote
+- BBC: highlights that the declaration came 'weeks after vote'

 Read it at the source